Real, Quezon: History

 Spanish forces landed at the site of Real early in the colonization period, calling it "San Rafael".
 Spanish galleons and ships docked at the port "Puerto Real De Lampon" reinforced forces stationed at the nearby place "Binangonan De Lampon" or "Binangonan Del Ampon", now known as Infanta.
 Located at the coast of Polillo Strait, it was frequently vulnerable to attacks by Muslim sea pirates and bandits.

 The first inhabitants of the place came from Binangonan Del Ampon.
-The area later became part of Nueva Ecija in 1803, later of Laguna, and finally of Tayabas (now Quezon).
+The area later became part of Nueva Ecija in 1803, later of Laguna, and finally of Tayabas (renamed Quezon in 1946).

 On December 15, 1960, Real was created into a municipal district, comprising the barrios of Llavac, Cawayan, Capalong, Tignoan, Kiloloron, Lubayat and Pandan from the mother town of Infanta by virtue of Executive Order No. 410.
 It was later converted to a regular municipality through Republic Act No. 3754 dated June 22, 1963.

 On November 29, 2004, Real was hit hard by Typhoons Winnie, Violeta, and Yoyong.
 About 500 people were either killed or missing.